-The Chief Accountant and the Chief Audit Executive meet with the external auditors on a regular basis to discuss audit activity and ensure that appropriate support is being provided.
+The Chief Accountant and the Chief Audit Executive meet with the external auditors on a regular basis to discuss audit activity and ensure the provided provided.
 Quarterly meetings are also held with the Executive Director for Corporate and Customer Services (the S151 Officer), the Chief Executive, the Leader and the Cabinet Member with responsibility for Finance to ensure the external auditors are aware of key organisational activity.